WanyeLin/learngit/readme.txt

 the glittering sweat
 if a happy smile comes to you
 it is the moment when I am thinking of you
+and live like it’s the heaven on earth